MrMarysville/printavochat/memory-bank/projectbrief.md

 - No crashes or errors during normal operation.
 - Visual ID query feature works as expected.
 - Codebase is well-documented and maintainable.
+- SanMar integration is fully functional.

 **Initial Steps:**
 1. **Memory Bank Setup:** Create and populate core memory bank files.
 2. **Codebase Review:** Analyze existing code for stability issues and areas for improvement.
 3. **Visual ID Implementation:** Design and implement the visual ID query feature.
 4. **Testing:** Thoroughly test all functionalities, including stability and visual ID query.
+5. **SanMar Integration:** Implement the SanMar integration.
+6. **Testing:** Thoroughly test all functionalities, including stability, visual ID query, and SanMar integration.
-5. **Documentation Update:** Update memory bank with all changes and findings.
+7. **Documentation Update:** Update memory bank with all changes and findings.